yli3/RepData_PeerAssessment1/PA1_template.md

 We observe that data is missing from several days completely (there are `288` intervals per day), and all other days are complete.

 A simple way to fill in the missing values is to use the mean interval value over the dataset.
-This would be suitable if we had occasional pockets of missing data, but ours are from complete days.
-Filling the `NA` values with the averages serves only to preserve the daily total mean and daily mean activity pattern exactly.
-Doing so would treat the given dataset as totally complete, but with ``n =`` `53` days of observations rather than ``n = `` `61`.
-Thus, while the daily median would understandably be nudged, no resolution is gained in the exercise.
+This would be suitable if we had occasional pockets of missing data, rather than only missing whole days.
+Filling the `NA` values with the averages treats the given dataset as complete, but with ``n =`` `53` days of observations rather than ``n = `` `61`.
+Thus, the interval and daily means remain the same, and while the median is nudged, no resolution is gained in the exercise.
+For example, why not add arbitrary numbers of duplicate mean days to the dataset?

 Another simple, but potentially more meaningful way of addressing `NA` values is to instead replace each one with with mean interval steps for the same day of week.
-This addresses the possibility that the relative omission of certain days of the week may be skewing average daily patterns, as well as total data.
+This addresses the possibility that within the specific timeframe of the collected data, a relative omission of certain days of the week may be skewing both the average daily interval pattern, as well as the mean daily steps.

 We'll look more closely at that possibility in the next section.
 For now, our `NA` imputing method is presented: